crashoverride777/swifty-ads/README.md

 # iAds and AdMob Helper

 A simple helper class that should make integrating Banner and Interterstitial Ads from Apple and Google a breeze.
-I decided to go the Singleton way but please feel free to change it however you feel.
+I decided to go the Singleton way but please feel free to change that if you do not like that.
 This helper has been made while designing my SpriteKit game but it can be used for any kind of app.

-The cool thing is that the helper will show iAds when they are supported otherwise it will show AdMob.
+The cool thing is that iAds will show when they are supported otherwise it will show AdMob.
-Whats really cool is that incase iAd Banners are having an error it will automatically load a Google Banner Ad.
-In case the Google Banner ad is having an error it will reload iAd Banners.
+Whats really cool is that incase iAd banners are having an error it will automatically load a AdMob banner and in case the AdMob banner is having an error it will reload a iAd banner.
+Noice, because tutorials I have seen show you this but in such a way that if the the iAd banner fails and than the adMob banner also fails it will never reload a iAd banner again until you close the app.
-I did not do this for Inter Ads since they will always preload and cannot be shown before.
+I did not do this for Inter Ads since they will always preload and cannot be shown beforehand so there is really no point.

 # Set-Up

 - Step 1: Copy the Ads.swift file into your project

-- Step 2: Copy the google framework folder found in the sample project into your own projects folder on your computer.
-You can also download the latest version from googles website (https://developers.google.com/admob/ios/download)
+- Step 2: Copy the google framework folder found in the sample project into your projects folder on your computer.
+You can download the latest version from googles website (https://developers.google.com/admob/ios/download)

 - Step 3: Add the Google framework to your project.
-Go to Targets - BuildPhases - LinkedBinaries and click the + button and than press the "Add Other" button and search your computer for the folder you copied at Step 2 containing the googleframework file.
-Once you done that search for googleframework and add it, your linkedBinaries should now say 1.
+Go to Targets - BuildPhases - LinkedBinaries and click the + button and than press the "Add Other" button.
+Search your computer for the folder you copied at Step 2 containing the googleframework file and add it.
+Once you done that click the + button again and than just use the search bar and search for googleframework and add it.
+Your linkedBinaries should now say 1.

 - Step 4: Add the other frameworks needed.
 Click the + button again and search for and than add each of these frameworks: AdSupport, AudioToolbox, AVFoundation, CoreGraphics, CoreMedia, CoreTelephony, EventKit, EventKitUI, MessageUI, StoreKit, SystemConfiguration (https://developers.google.com/admob/ios/quick-start?hl=en
  ).
-This should bring your total linked binary (framework) count to 12
+This should bring your total linked binary (framework) count to 12.
+You might want to consider putting all the added frameworks you now see in your project into a Group called Frameworks, similar to the sample project, to keep it clean.

 - Step 5: In your AppDelegate.swift underneath ```import UIKit``` write the following
 ```swift